 Food Service and Health

-Collin County only permits, performs inspections or investigations for public swimming pools, day cares, schools, food service complaints (including restaurants, food stores, schools, day cares, etc.) or food-related illness for the following areas:
+Collin County only performs inspections or investigations for food service complaints (including restaurants, food stores, schools, day cares, etc.) or food-related illness for the following areas:

 • Unincorporated areas (outside of any city's city limits)